Public Health Advisory

 It’s important to note ‘highly pathogenic avian influenza’, ‘H5N1’, and ‘Bird Flu’ are used often interchangeably as they refer to the same disease.

-Although highly pathogenic avian influenza, or H5N1 (commonly known as the bird flu), has been a public health concern for years, recent developments have heightened media attention and public awareness.
-In 2024, 66 people in the United States were diagnosed with H5N1 bird flu resulting from animal to human exposures (there have been no cases of human-to-human exposure).
+Although highly pathogenic avian influenza, or H5N1 (commonly known as the bird flu), has been an animal and human health concern for years, recent developments have heightened media attention and public awareness.
+Avian influenza poses a threat to wild birds, domestic poultry, scavenging mammals, and in rare cases human health.
+Millions of wild birds and poultry flocks have been affected.
+Human infections remain rare and are largely tied to animal exposure.
+There have been no cases of human-to-human transmission identified.
 In most cases, symptoms were mild.
 On January 6, 2025, however, a Louisiana resident died from their infection marking the first H5N1 bird flu death of the current outbreak in the United States.

 The wild bird H5N1 genotype was found in both the Louisiana patient who died after exposure to a sick backyard poultry flock, and a Canadian teen who was hospitalized in November.
 It appears that this genotype could be more hazardous to humans and is also dangerous to other animals.
 California has reported a few house cat deaths in animals exposed to raw pet food and raw milk.